 - Classic one is, of course, scrying mirror, which is also the second function of the Mirror of Mental Prowess.

-- There was even a Shout Out — "Isolde's Answer" spell that allowed to see a scene in 5+ mile radius as an answer to one question using any scrying device.
-And yes, asking a mirror "Who's The Fairest of Them All?" * was one of examples *.
+- There was even a Shout-Out — "Isolde's Answer" spell that allowed to see a scene in 5+ mile radius as an answer to one question using any scrying device.
+And yes, asking a mirror "Who's The Fairest of Them All?" (— them all in 1 mile per level, anyway —) was one of examples.
+The other two were far more useful "Where I put that book?" and "Where are the fish biting today?"

 - Another New World of Darkness book, Proverbial Monsters, features a creature called a Miraree that gains access to this world when a mirror is broken, and can manifest through other nearby mirrors to drain people of their Life Energy.